 Membership and Term of Office.

 The Zoning Board of Appeals shall consist of five members appointed by the Township Board.
 The first member of such Board shall be a member of the Township Planning Commission.
 The remaining members of the Board shall be selected from the electors of the Township residing outside incorporated cities and villages.
 The members selected shall be representative of the population distribution and of the various interests present in the Township.
 One member may be a member of the Township Board, but he or she may not serve as chairman of the Board of Appeals.
-An employee or contractor of the Township Board may not serve as a member of an employee of the Zoning Board of Appeals.
+An employee or contractor of the Township Board may not serve as a member of the Zoning Board of Appeals.
 Not less than three (3) members shall constitute a quorum of the Zoning Board of Appeals.

 Compensation.
 The total amount allowed the Board of Appeals in any one year as per diem or as expenses actually incurred in the discharge of their duties shall not exceed a reasonable sum, which sum shall be appropriated annually in advance by the Township Board.